·

 Pelmeni is MAGIC!

-Soft, elastic but smooth, a classic meat flavour, and a subtle kick of spices.
+Soft, elastic but smooth, with a classic meat flavor, and a subtle kick of spices.

 Whereas khinkali is Georgian, pelmeni is Russian.
 The magic of these two different dumplings lies in the broth within.
 It’s soooo incredibly tasty you won’t believe it.